 Modal verbs often tell you whether something is possible, expected, necessary or likely.
-They usually There are five main pairs of modal verbs: change a sentence from being certain to less certain.
-For Can Will Shall May Must example: Could Would Should Might Ought I do my homework after school → I might do my homework after school Starting conditional sentences We often see modal verbs used in conditional sentences s.
-That means, we use them to explain what might be the result of some other action, for As long as example: If If it is raining I might do my homowork after school Providing that If it is raining, I might do my homework after school Unless As long as I've got time, I will do my homework after sch ool
+They usually There are fiv ve maiı n pairs of modal verbs: change a sentence from being certain to less certain.
+For hall May Must example: hould Might Ought I do my homework after school → I might do my homework after school Sta arting conditional sentences We often see modal verbs used in conditional sentence s.
+That means s, we use them to explain what might be the result of some other action n, for As long as example: If If it is raining, I might do my homework after school Providing that As long as I've got time, I will do my homework after school Unless Providing I can find it, I shall do my homework after school